Aged Care Program

 Who will this initiative support?

-This initiative focuses on RACFs as:
+This initiative focuses on RACHs as:

 • Lack of awareness and utilisation of out of hours services provided by GPs and other health professionals may lead to unnecessary hospital presentations.

-Early Intervention- Commissioning early intervention initiatives to support healthy ageing and ongoing management of chronic conditions
+Early Intervention - Commissioning early intervention initiatives to support healthy ageing and ongoing management of chronic conditions

 Some older Australians are entering aged care earlier than they may otherwise need to due to a lack of support for healthy ageing or ability to manage their chronic conditions in the community.
 WAPHA will commission of early intervention services and models for chronic conditions management that support healthy ageing and reduce avoidable hospital admissions.